PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 and surrounding retained results are unchanged.
 The focused gate passes `347 passed in 18.42s`, the branch-changed broad gate passes `1633 passed in 30.06s`, and targeted static validation passes.

+Gate-layout recovery is now characterized as eight full-policy and seven required-policy child results sharing one `ModelIRPassStateScope`.
+The runner and lowerer helper currently discard the tuple produced by `run_recovery_invocations`; the reduced direct call also discards it.
+Strict propagation selects `_layout_opt_gate_layout_results`, while the argument-free full-policy callback remains available to attention recovery.
+Exact policy, helper signature, shared scope, SA/PA-mirrorpad/normalization-loop boundary, and unconsumed direct target are frozen.
+The focused gate passes `337 passed, 1 xfailed in 17.88s`; the branch-changed broad gate passes `1634 passed, 1 xfailed in 30.47s`.